 UCLA and Beyond the Gates

-Estrada has been at UCLA during its growth into one of the pre-eminent universities in the world.
+Estrada had been at UCLA during its growth into one of the pre-eminent universities in the world.

-“When I came here, I would consider UCLA to be one of the better schools in the United States,” Estrada said.
+“When I came here, I would consider UCLA to be one of the better schools in the United States,” Estrada said prior to his retirement ceremony.
 “As I leave now, in the year 2018, it is one of the best.
 And so I’m very proud because I participated in some aspects of that all along the way.”

-The Leo Estrada fellowship fund at the Luskin School of Public Affairsis being established to support graduate students in the department ofUrban Planning with an unmet financial need who are from cultural,racial, linguistic, geographic and socioeconomic backgrounds that areunderrepresented in graduate education.
+The Leo Estrada fellowship fund at the Luskin School of Public Affairswill support graduate students in the department ofUrban Planning with an unmet financial need who are from cultural,racial, linguistic, geographic and socioeconomic backgrounds that areunderrepresented in graduate education.

-Estrada said he has always felt called to engage in the issues, events and protests around him.
-When he arrived at UCLA, he said, “There was always something happening, and every place I had been to earlier discouraged the faculty from community involvement.”
+Estrada had felt called to engage in the issues, events and protests around him.
+When he arrived at UCLA, he said last spring, “There was always something happening, and every place I had been to earlier discouraged the faculty from community involvement.”